casdoor/casdoor-website/docs/application/signin-methods.md

 :::tip

-All sign-in methods will be added by default, it is required that at least one sign-in method be added.
+All login options, except for LDAP, are enabled by default.
+And it is required that at least one sign-in method be added.

 :::